MuffinLorde/Dystribute/README.md

 ## Notes

 > [!IMPORTANT]
-> - Dystribute is still in an early phase of development and is currently very unstable </br>
+> - Dystribute is still in an early phase of development and is currently doesn't work </br>
 > - Dystribute cannot get every package or program you think of

 > [!NOTE]